When and how to use spot metering for accurate exposure

 • Auto mode

-In manual mode, you can see if your your exposure settings are accurate by looking at the exposure indicator.
-But it’s up to you to change either the aperture, the shutter speed or the ISO according to the exposure indicator’s recommendation for the correct exposure.
+In manual mode, you can see if your exposure settings are accurate by looking at the exposure indicator.
+It’s up to you to change either the aperture, the shutter speed or the ISO according to the exposure indicator’s recommendation for the correct exposure.

 However, sometimes the exposure setting is wrong, because your camera can get confused in center weighted and evaluative / matrix / zone metering modes.